ReDI-School/javascript/projects/01_ecommerce/README.md

 # E-Commerce Product Page

 ## Project Overview
-In this project, you will build an interactive e-commerce product page using JavaScript.
-You will learn how to dynamically update the UI based on user actions, such as adding products to the cart, updating quantities, and handling a responsive image gallery.
+Build an interactive e-commerce store over 4 weeks, progressing from basic JavaScript concepts to creating a fully interactive product dashboard.
+You'll learn fundamental programming concepts while building a practical, real-world application.

 ## 🎯 Learning Objectives
 By completing this project, you will: